Talk to a Creditor About Loan Forbearance: A Step by Step Guide

 What criteria do you use to grant forbearance?

-Does the forbearance period extend the life of my loan or is the payment due immediately after forbearance ends?
+Does the forbearance period extend the life of my loan or is a larger payment due immediately after forbearance ends?

-“Hi there, I’ve been a customer for [insert number of years] with [company name].
-I am experiencing financial hardship due to [pandemic, medical reasons, etc.].
+“Hi there, I’ve been your customer for ___ years.
+I’m having some trouble keeping up with my payments due to [a temporary slowdown at work, medical reasons, etc.].
 What options do you have for those in financial hardship?”

 If you have an idea of how long you need loan forbearance, you can include more specific requests in your script.
 Here’s another example:

-“Hi there, I’ve been customer for [insert number of years] with [company name].
-I am experiencing financial hardship due to [pandemic, medical reasons, etc.] and cannot make my payment.
+“Hi there, I’ve been a customer for [number of years].
+I’m going through financial hardships due to [a temporary slowdown at work, medical reasons, etc.] and can’t make my payment.
 What financial relief options do you have over the next [number] of months?”

 If the creditor won’t budge, try asking, “How would you suggest I make my payments during my hardship?”
 Asking “how” encourages the other person to step into your shoes and work with you to find a solution.